How to Choose The Best Sun Protection For Your Skin

 Chemical Sunscreen Active Ingredients

-UVA and UVB are types of electromagnetic radiation that forms light waves.
+The sun is one of the strongest sources of UVA and UVB waves which are types of electromagnetic radiation that form light waves.
 UVA waves are longer than UVB rays and are more damaging to skin that UVB rays.
-The sun is a strong source of UVA and UVB rays.

 Other types of electromagnetic radiation include microwaves, which are actually sound waves.
 They cause vibration and not light.